+In this article, we are providing 3 Unseen Passages with MCQ, questions and answers for students of Class 7.
 Reading comprehension is the ability to understand what a person is reading.
-The answers provided by a reader to the questions provided at the end of the paragraph determine how well they have read and understood the paragraph.
-Practicing Unseen passage help improve the ability for the same.
-The following are 3 Unseen passages for CBSE class 7 students.
+The answers provided by a reader to the questions asked at the end of the paragraph determine how well they have read and understood the paragraph.
+Practicing Unseen passage helps improve the ability for the same.
+The following are 3 Short Unseen Passages with questions and answers for CBSE Class 7 students.

 The giraffe is the tallest of all living land animals.
 A male can go up to 18 feet and a female up to 15 feet.
 Such height enables them to escape the competition for ground-level grass that exists among other leaf-eaters.
 It also gives him a long range of vision.
 He takes the warning of the approaching enemy early.